Germanium86/BikeStore-Project/README.md

 # BikeStore-Project
-SQL Query  for Bike Store Revenue
+This contains SQL Query used to pull out the revenue table used for building Revenue Dashboard.